-Read my assessment of West Midlands Police below, or watch the video.
+Read my assessment of West Midlands Police below.

 I am satisfied with many aspects of the performance of West Midlands Police in keeping people safe and reducing crime, but the force needs to address my particular serious concerns about its effectiveness in protecting vulnerable people.
 In view of these findings, I have been in regular contact with the chief constable, as I do not underestimate the scale of the challenge.
 The force performs well in some areas of vulnerability, for example the way it deals with those in mental health crisis, but there is the need for greater consistency in its service provision.

 The force has taken action to improve the accuracy of its crime recording, but I have serious concerns that it is still failing to record a significant number of reported crimes.

 I am reassured to see that since our inspection in 2016 the force has developed a much better understanding of the threats from organised crime, and it is now good at tackling serious and organised crime.

 This year we found the force to be good in the efficiency with which it keeps people safe and reduces crime, but it has not maintained its outstanding performance from last year.